A simple recipe for traditional pierogi with a choice of fillings.

 The dough is simple.

-300 g flour.
-1/2 teaspoon salt.
+300 g flour. (optional 2 egg yolks and 1/2 teaspoon salt.)
 Add 200 to 250 ml boiling water to which 30 grams of butter have been added and melted.

 And here is a video showing how one dough recipe is mixed.